attilammagyar/js80p/README.md

    maintained, allowing the pedal to be used as a 0% / 100% switch without releasing the sustained note.

-   Note: there's no way in this mode to stop a note except having it released by the [garbage collector](#usage-gc).
+   **Note**: there's no way in this mode to stop a note except having it released by the [garbage collector](#usage-gc).
 One way to achieve that is to assign an [envelope generator](#usage-envelopes) to either the amplitude or the volume parameters, and set it up so that it decays into silence before reaching the sustain stage.

  * **POLY**: polyphonic mode, 64 notes can be played simultaneously.